asunapg/scarval/docs/Configuration-file-format.md

 ```

 Note that while the field is called "encrypted_password", you should put the
-unencrypted version of your password here.
-Chaos Monkey currently only ships
+unencrypted version of your password here. scarval currently only ships
 with a no-op (do nothing) password decryptor.